whellman/DeadlandsDice/README.md

 ## Usage

+### Command-Line Arguments
-Pass the argument '--halfbust' to switch bust mechanics to nonmajority 50% of dice in the pool rolling a 1.
+* `--halfbust` switches bust mechanics to nonmajority 50% of dice in the pool rolling a 1.
+* `--verbose` enables pointlessly-detailed output of full roll series for aces

+### Interactive Commands
-Type in the skill roll desired in the normal format of, eg, '3d8'
+Type in the skill roll desired in the normal format of, eg, `3d8`

-To change the target number, use 'tn' followed by the new number.
+To change the target number, use `tn` followed by the new number.
 Whitespace before the new number is optional.
 Correctly setting the target number for your situation allows automatic determination of failure or success, and the number of raises, if any.

-Type 'quit' to exit the program
+Type `quit` to exit the program

 ![Screenshot](img/screenshot.png)